joseasanvil/OFDM_Channel_Estimation/README.md

 3. **UHD/USRP Source** or **Pluto SDR Source** → Receives the signal
 4. **QT GUI Time/Freq Sink** → Visualizes the received signal

-## Troubleshooting

-### Module not found in GRC

-If the block doesn't appear in GRC:
-1. Verify installation: `gnuradio-config-info --prefix`
-2. Check that the block YAML is in the correct location
-3. Restart GRC
-4. Check GRC preferences for block paths

-### Import errors

-If you get import errors in Python:
-1. Ensure the module is installed: `python3 -c "from delta_pulse import delta_pulse_source"`
-2. Check Python path includes GNU Radio modules
-3. Verify GNU Radio installation

-## License

-GPL-3.0-or-later

-## Author

-Created for delta pulse generation and SDR channel sounding applications.